dadoonet/fscrawler/README.md

 #### Indexing XML docs

 If you want to index XML files and convert them to JSON, you can set `xml_support` to `true`.
-The content of XML files will be added below the field `json_content`.
+The content of XML files will be added directly under _source.
+If you need to keep XML documents synchronized to the index, set option [Add as Inner Object](#add-as-inner-object) which stores additional metadata and the XML contents under field `object`.
-Set option [Use Deprecated JSon setup](#use-deprecated-json-setup) to store XML contents directly under the _source element.

 ```json
 {
   "name" : "test",